Dashboard Guide

 Link to section: Can't Create API KeyCan't Create API Key

-Problem: Create button doesn't work or returns an error.
+Problem: Create button does not work or returns an error.

 Solution: